 Other Human Impacts

-Commercial whale watching operations that specialize on humpbacks operate in Norway, Iceland, West Greenland and other North Atlantic nations.
-In Iceland, the whale watching industry has grown explosively in recent years, and had a value of nearly 17 million US dollars annually in 2008 with over 120,000 participants (O’Connor et al. 2009, Martin 2012).
+Commercial whale watching operations that specialise in humpback whales operate in Norway, Iceland, West Greenland and other North Atlantic nations.
+In Iceland, the whale watching industry has grown explosively in recent years and had a value of nearly 17 million US dollars annually in 2008 and over 120,000 participants (O’Connor et al. 2009, Martin 2012).
 Other benefits include employment, public education and assistance in research and monitoring programs.

 Conflict with subsistence hunting

-Whale watching specializing in humpback whales has become popular in the Nuuk Fiord system of West Greenland.
-Most of the whales that use this area do so for a few weeks each summer, and return year after year.
+Whale watching specialising in humpback whales has become popular in the Nuuk fjord system of West Greenland.
+Most of the whales that use this area do so for a few weeks each summer and return year after year.
 This leads to a potential conflict between whale hunting and whale watching, as the removal of the few “resident” whales could have an adverse effect on the local whale watching industry (Boye et al. 2010).

 By-catch and entanglement

 Among large whales, humpbacks seem particularly prone to becoming entangled in fishing gear.
-They consume pelagic fish that are also sought by fishermen, and are often found in coastal areas with intense fishing activity.
-A large proportion of some stocks may become entangled at some point in their lives: in the Gulf of Maine, between 48% and 65% of humpback whales have scars that likely resulted from gear entanglement (IWC 2002).
-Yearling whales are more prone to entanglement than older ones, but whales of all ages become entangled.
+They consume pelagic fish that are also sought by fishermen and are often found in coastal areas with intense fishing activity.
+A large proportion of some stocks may become entangled at some point in their lives.
+In the Gulf of Maine, between 48–65% of humpback whales have scars that likely resulted from gear entanglement (IWC 2002).
+Yearling whales are more prone to entanglement than older ones, but whales of all ages can become entangled.

-Humpback whales are particularly vulnerable to static gear such as gill nets and lobster and crab pots, becoming entangled in the buoy or groundlines (Johnson et al. 2005).
-For example, the rate of entanglement off Newfoundland dropped from 64 per year to 19 per year after the moratorium on the inshore cod fishery was introduced in 1992 (IWC 2013).
-In some areas, rescue and release programs have been successful in freeing a high percentage of entangled whales (IWC 2002), but many entangled whales are presumably unobserved.
+Humpback whales are particularly vulnerable to static gear (such as gill nets and lobster and crab pots), entangling in the buoy or groundlines (Johnson et al. 2005).
+The rate of entanglement off Newfoundland, for example, dropped from 64 per year to 19 per year after the moratorium on the inshore cod fishery was introduced in 1992 (IWC 2013).
+In some areas, rescue and release programs have been successful in freeing a high percentage of entangled whales (IWC 2002).
+However, many entangled whales are presumably unobserved.
 Changes in gear type, such as reducing the use of static gear in areas of high whale density, or including “weak links” in buoy and float lines, may also be effective in reducing death or injury due to entanglement.

 Large whale entanglement response

-Whales may respond to a changing climate in at least three different ways: by redistribution, i.e. changing their seasonal migratory pattern; by adaptation to the change, or by extinction.
-Humpback whales as a species have shown large historical changes in distribution in the North Atlantic, so it seems likely that they will continue to respond to a changing environment by redistribution, to the extent that this is possible for them (Bettridge et al. 2015).
+Whales may respond to a changing climate in at least three different ways: by redistribution (i.e. changing their seasonal migratory pattern), by adaptation to the change, or by extinction.
+Humpback whales as a species have shown large historical changes in distribution in the North Atlantic, so it seems likely that they will continue to respond to a changing environment through redistribution, to the extent that this is possible for them (Bettridge et al. 2015).
 A warming climate may in fact open up more of the ice-free boreal habitat favoured by humpback whales as a feeding ground than is presently available to them.